NelsonAPenn/pizote/README.md

   - With message passing as a basis for actions performed or information accessed, the component you build has fine control over what its children can see/do.
 - Flexible and fully hackable
   - No restrictions on what can be built.
-- Message based dynamic operation
+- Message-based dynamic operation
 - Prevents over-inheritance
   - A big issue with CSS - everything tends to inherit styles and properties you don't want them to.
-  - Rust is a great choise for this, because of its unique approach on inheritance in the form of traits.
+  - Rust is a great choice for this, because of its unique approach on inheritance in the form of traits.
 - Super fast
+- Easily swap themes
+  - `pizote::theme::Theme` trait will provide applications with a usage-defined color palette
+  - Several default themes will be included in the `pizote` standard library.

 ## Information and actions performed through message passing.